What is Interlibrary Loan?

 I have a proxy card and want to order materials for my professor.
 How do I register?

-Click on the "First Time Proxy Users: Register Here" link on the ILLiad logon page to create your ILL proxy account.
+Click on the "First Time Proxy Users: Register Here" link on the Interlibrary Loan account logon page to create your ILL proxy account.
 Use your proxy card library barcode as your username and choose your own password.
 Fill out the form using the contact information where you would like notifications to be sent.
 Use your email if you want all notices to come to you.
 Use your professor's email address if you want all notifications to be sent to them.
 List yourself as an authorized user.

-Can I order a book from Smith, Amherst, Hampshire, or Mount Holyoke colleges through interlibrary loan?
+Can I order a book from Smith, Amherst, Hampshire, or Mount Holyoke colleges through Interlibrary Loan?

 The book I need does not circulate in this library.
-Can I borrow this through interlibrary loan?
+Can I borrow this through Interlibrary Loan?

 No. We will not request items that are owned and available in some manner here (such as items on Reserve for a class).
 However, you can order this book through the Five College Library Catalog if it is available at one of those libraries.

-How much does interlibrary loan cost?
+How much does Interlibrary Loan cost?

 There is no limit on the number of requests you can submit to ILL at any one time.
-However, we may not process all of your requests at once if there is a large number of them and it is a busy tme of year.
+However, we may not process all of your requests at once if there is a large number of them and it is a busy time of year.
 This ensures fair and equitable service to ALL of our users by assuring that no one person or research project monopolizes our services at any given time.
 Please contact us at firstname.lastname@example.org if you have questions or concerns.